sergsoares/kubencrypt-secrets/README.md

 # kubencrypt-secrets

-CLI app for backup secrest from a K8S Cluster and encyrpt using [age - secure encryption tool](https://github.com/FiloSottile/age).
+CLI app for backup secrets from a K8S Cluster and encyrpt using [age - secure encryption tool](https://github.com/FiloSottile/age).

 ## Features